Percentile Calculator

 $$85^{th}\ Percentile\ locator (L₈₅)=\left(\frac{85}{100}×(13-1)\right)+1=(0.85×12)+1=11.2$$

-Now we will apply the calculation steps for the percentile locator which is not a whole number.
+Now, we apply the calculation steps for a decimal percentile locator:

-Therefore, approximately 85% of postgraduate diploma course program fees fall below CAD 25,200.
+Therefore, approximately 85% of the postgraduate diploma course fees fall below CAD 25,200.

 The Importance of Percentile Calculators

-A statistics percentile calculator allows you to find the answer with a single click.
-Because the percentiles calculator completes all of the necessary processes to calculate the percentiles.
+A dedicated statistics percentile calculator allows you to find accurate answers with a single click, automating all the complex mathematical processes for you.

-If you choose to generate a table of percentiles every 5%, the percentile calculator stats display the 0th, 5th, 10th,..., and 100th percentiles.
+Finally, if you choose to generate a table of percentiles every 5%, the calculator provides a comprehensive statistical breakdown, displaying the 0th, 5th, 10th, and all the way up to the 100th percentiles for deep data analysis.

 The Importance of Percentiles